bioInformaTony2025/exampleRepo/README.md

 This repo is to demonstrated how to create one in GitHub.

-This line was added on the local comptuer.
+This line was added in the local computer.